heena1002/test-automation-demo/README.md

 ## Automate Currency exchange API

-### It is a BDD project, I've implemented it using Cucumber with Rest Assured and have used Maven as build management tool, used cucumber reports for the reporting part.
-Logging part can be done using log4j2.
+### It is a BDD project, I've implemented it using Cucumber with Rest Assured and have used Maven as build management tool, used cucumber reports for the reporting part

 #### The test scripts are placed in src/test/resources/org/testapi/featurefiles and the step definition in src/test/java/org/testapi/stepdefinition
 #### To execute cucumber feature files, Runner class named "JunitRunner" is used which is placed in folder path "src/test/java/org/testapi/runner"